jayoung/MKtests_JY/README.md

 Each input file should be a single fasta-format, in-frame, multiple sequence alignment containing sequences from two species, and population data from at least one of those species.
 Optionally, it might also contain one or more outgroup sequences.

 We run MK tests using the `doMKtest` function.
-A basic example is shown here, with full code examples given in a [test script here](examples/example_script_MKtest.R), demonstrating how to polarize, and various other options and tools.
+A basic example is shown here
 ```
 source("scripts/MKfunctions.R")